Starstruck (comics): Overview

 Starstruck, in comics form, has been produced at various intervals since 1982 by writer Elaine Lee and artist Michael Wm.
 Kaluta; their primary collaborators are colorist Lee Moyer and letterer Todd Klein.
-The series, epic in scope, has been carried across multiple comic companies, amongst them Epic Comics, Dark Horse Comics, and IDW Publishing.
+The series, epic in scope, has been carried across multiple comic companies, amongst them Marvel Comics, Dark Horse Comics, and IDW Publishing.
 It was collected in a revised and recolored hardcover book form as Starstruck Deluxe Edition in 2011.

 Since its inception, Starstruck has built a cult audience and critical acclaim from peers, periodicals, and fans for the sophistication of its storytelling.
 Most noted is the predominantly female cast, portrayed by Lee with a range and nuance that confounds gender stereotypes.
 Kaluta, an esteemed veteran of comics and illustration, is often commended for the virtuosity and imaginative detail of his artwork.
 Also, the series is cited for the progressiveness of its rich and complex structure: Starstruck preceded Watchmen in using innovations like nonlinear storytelling, overlapping dialogue, multiple story threads, back-up text, unreliable narrators, adjunct stories, underlying themes, recurring symbols, and an almost symphonic interconnectedness.

 Premise

 The story is set in an anarchic future in which humanity spans the universe.
-The Great Dictator has fallen and a power vacuum sparks a chess game of eccentric players scheming for control.
+The Dread Dictator has fallen and a power vacuum sparks a chess game of eccentric players scheming for control.
 The serio-comic stories follow Captain Galatia 9 and her running partner, Brucilla The Muscle, as they navigate madcap scenarios and surreal misadventures in between the galactic infighting.